helfrichmichael/cura-novnc/README.md

 # Cura noVNC Docker Container

-### This is a work-in-progress and the Docker image is larger than I'd like it to be.
-More updates to come soon!

 ## Overview

 This is a super basic noVNC build using supervisor to serve Cura in your favorite web browser.
 This was primarily built for users using the [popular unraid NAS software](https://unraid.net), to allow them to quickly hop in a browser, slice, and upload their favorite 3D prints.

 This is super similar to my [prusaslicer-novnc](https://github.com/helfrichmichael/prusaslicer-novnc) container and basically just adapts that for using Cura via VNC.

+Please note: This is a work-in-progress and the Docker image is larger than I'd like it to be.
+More updates to come soon.
+Specifically the image is using the extracted AppImage version which results in extra copies of dependencies that might already exist.

 ## How to use